Sparkling wine: Australia

-Australian sparkling wine production has come a long way in a very short period of time, according to Wine Australia's 2014-2015 annual report with several notable French Champagne houses investing in production.
+Australian sparkling wine production has come a long way in a very short period of time, according to Wine Australia's 2014–2015 annual report with several notable French Champagne houses investing in production.

 Tasmania is a centre of Australian sparkling wine production.
 Wine commentator James Halliday states "the clear majority of the best sparkling wines are now solely sourced from Tasmania", and Tyson Stelzer says "Tasmania confidently holds its place as Australia's sparkling capital" with both the traditional grape varieties and method of secondary fermentation being employed.

 Whilst most sparkling wine is produced from Chardonnay, Pinot noir and possibly Pinot Meuniere, an Australian speciality is sparkling Shiraz, a red sparkling wine produced from Shiraz grapes.
 Most sparkling Shiraz is traditionally somewhat sweet, but some producers make it dry, full-bodied and tannic.

 Chile

-Chile produces around 12 million bottles of sparkling wine per annum of which only around 1.6 million bottles are exported to overseas markets.
+Chile produces around 12 million bottles of sparkling wine per year of which only around 1.6 million bottles are exported to overseas markets.
 Although sparkling wines have been made since 1879, they have not yet established a significant place in Chile's wine portfolio.
 In recent years, the Pais grape variety has been creatively employed on its own or in blends, to make modern wines that have received favorable reviews.
 A rise in consumer demand and an ever-broadening selection of cool climate grapes has led to an increase in fresh and delightful sparkling wines ranging from bone dry extra brut to off-dry demi-secs, from blanc de blanc to blanc de noir to sparkling rosé.
 Valdivieso produce 60% of all sparkling wine in Chile.
 Most is inexpensive tank method fizz, but 20% is very good quality Champagne method from Pinot and Chardonnay.
 There is also a product made from a blend of sparkling Pinot wine and fresh handpicked strawberry pulp.